renpy/renpy/sphinx/source/config.rst

 .. var:: config.save_directory = "..."

     This is used to generate the directory in which games and persistent information are saved.
 The name generated depends on the platform:

     Windows
         %APPDATA%/RenPy/`save_directory`

     Mac OS X
         ~/Library/RenPy/`save_directory`

     Linux/Other
         ~/.renpy/`save_directory`

     Setting this to None creates a "saves" directory underneath the game directory.
 This is not recommended, as it prevents the game from being shared between multiple users on a system.
 It can also lead to problems when a game is installed as Administrator, but run as a user.

+    This must be set with either the define statement, or in a python early block.
+In either case, this will be run before any other code, and so it should be set to a string, not an expression.

     This must be set in a python early block, so that persistent information can be loaded before init code is run.

-   The user may change the directory.
     Code that needs to know the save directory should read :var:`config.savedir` instead of this variable.

 .. var:: config.version = ""

     This should be a string giving the version of the game.
 This is included as part of tracebacks and other log files, helping to identify the version of the game being used.

+.. var:: config.window = None

+    This controls the default method of dialogue window management.
+If not None, this should be one of "show", "hide", or "auto".

+    When set to "show", the dialogue window is shown at all times.
+    When set to "hide", the dialogue window is hidden when not in a say statement or other statement that displays dialogue.
+When set to "auto", the dialogue window is hidden before scene statements, and shown again when dialogue is shown.

+    This sets the default.
+Once set, the default can be changed using the ``window show``, ``window hide`` and ``window auto`` statements.
+See :ref:`dialogue-window-management` for more information.

 Transitions
 -----------